Geordie Greep has shared a live performance film from his New York show

 black midi frontman Geordie Greep releases New York concert film and announces extensive world tour dates, including London shows.

-Geordie Wade Greep ( JOR-dee GREEP; born 20 August 1999) is an English musician.
-From 2017 to 2024, he was the frontman and lead guitarist of the rock band Black Midi, part of British rock music's Windmill scene.
-While attending the BRIT School, he met Matt Kwasniewski-Kelvin, Cameron Picton, and Morgan Simpson; together they went on to form Black Midi.
-The group began performing live at Brixton pub The Windmill, the only venue to reply to Greep's emails requesting gigs.
-After signing with Rough Trade Records in 2019, the band enjoyed critical acclaim with their three studio albums, Schlagenheim, Cavalcade, and Hellfire.
-Following the hiatus of Black Midi, Greep began a solo career and released his debut studio album, The New Sound via Rough Trade Records on 4 October 2024.
-Greep is noted for his unique singing voice, partly due to his accent, which has been described as "geographically unclassifiable".
-He often writes dramatic narratives in his songs, many of which are centered on specific characters, as seen in the Black Midi song "John L", for example.
+Geordie Wade Greep, born on 20 August 1999, is an English musician known for his role as the frontman and lead guitarist of the band Black Midi from 2017 to 2024.
+While attending the BRIT School, he met Matt Kwasniewski-Kelvin, Cameron Picton, and Morgan Simpson, with whom he formed Black Midi.
+The band began performing live at the Brixton pub The Windmill, which was the only venue to respond to Greep's emails requesting gigs.
+After signing with Rough Trade Records in 2019, Black Midi released three studio albums: Schlagenheim, Cavalcade, and Hellfire.
+Following the band's hiatus, Greep pursued a solo career and released his debut studio album, The New Sound, via Rough Trade Records on 4 October 2024.
+He is recognized for his distinctive singing voice, partly attributed to his accent, which has been described as "geographically unclassifiable."
+Greep's songwriting often features dramatic narratives centered on specific characters, as exemplified in the Black Midi song "John L."

 Data from setlist.fm